sachinmehta07/Registration-Signup-App-Android/README.md

     --how to create a simple user registration app for android --how to make editext for username,password,email,retype password etc for user registeration and also sign up with social media options.
     --Image Adding in Horizontal Way
+    --Alignment Of each View and proper position of Buttons (Many More)